-‘Catch Me if you Can’ Restaurateurs Blow Town Owing Everyone Money
+‘Catch Me if you Can’ Restauranteurs Blow Town Owing Everyone Money

 The two ‘Catch me if You Can’ con men who came into San Francisco this past Spring and rented out 3 separate restaurant spaces on Church Street, are gone.
 One is in police custody, the other is at large.
 We’re writing this article not just because it’s a fascinating story, but to warn people not to work for these hucksters in the future.
-And since they are likely to use fake names again, publishing their pictures at this time is all we can do to warn people.
+And since they are likely to use fake names again, publishing their pictures at this time is all we can do to warn people.‘Lawrence Tonner’ (left) and ‘Mark White’ (right).
+If these two ever ask you to work for them, you should probably call the police

 Nobody at the time was suspicious, they had the cash and qualifications to rent 3 storefronts in San Francisco after all.
 If anyone should have done a background check it was their landlord.
 Cook Shoppe’s landlords are Thomas Iveli and Robert Sigmund of Norcal Holdings LLC, they neglected to comment on this story.